Docs

 ((result: FetchResult<NoInfer<TData>>) => InternalRefetchQueriesInclude) | InternalRefetchQueriesInclude

-An array (or a function that returns an array) that specifies which queries you want to refetch after the occurs.
+An array (or a function that returns an array) that specifies which queries you want to refetch after the mutation occurs.

 Each array value can be either: